Angela Gheorghiu: Mid–career

 Gheorghiu starred in as Magda in Nicolas Joel's new production of La rondine, which premiered on 7 May 2002, at the London Royal Opera.
 She returned to the production in the London revival in 2004, at her San Francisco Opera debut in November 2007, and the Met premiere in the 2008/09 season, which was the company's first performance of the opera since 1936.

 In 2002, she sang at the Prom at the Palace, the event that marked the Golden Jubilee of Elizabeth II.
 She was invited as a performing artist at the 2003 Nobel Peace Prize Concert.
 In 2005, she sang at the opening the Palau de les Arts Reina Sofía in Valencia, in the presence of Queen Sofía of Spain, and Queen Beatrix's Silver Jubilee Gala in Amsterdam.

 In March 2003, Gheorghiu starred in Gounod's Faust as Marguerite at the Metropolitan Opera, but withdrew from final performances citing security concerns due to the Iraq War.
 In July 2003, she debuted as Nedda in Pagliacci with Plácido Domingo in the title role at the Royal Opera, and then performed in La traviata at the Verona Arena.
 A soprano with a large range and a dark coloured voice, Gheorghiu is also able to sing spinto soprano roles.
-In 2006, she sang the title role in Tosca on stage for the first time in Jonathan Kent's new production at the Royal Opera House, Covent Garden.
+In 2006, she sang the complete title role in Tosca on stage for the first time (having previously tried out the role by performing Act 2 only, at the 2005 MET opera gala, with Bryn Terfel.
+This was in Jonathan Kent's new production at the Royal Opera House, Covent Garden.
 Her performance was an overall success, although because the famous Zeffirelli 1964 production, which was designed for Maria Callas, was replaced, there was comparison between the Toscas of Gheorghiu and Callas.